Contrast-Security-OSS/infrastructure-hire-project/project3/mysql/README.md

 * 30,000 queries per second.
 * Tables are both wide and deep and we will ask you to extrapolate about this
-* BOnus - we have a rare workload of 90% write, 10% read.
+* Bonus - we have a rare workload of 90% write, 10% read.
 If you are able to converse about this situation it would be extra impressive.

 Choose three(3) of the queries and tune them.
 Be ready to talk about the following: